reilabs/llvm-to-cairo/docs/ALU Design.md

 ### Operations

-The list below specifies all implementations of arithmetic operations that will be provided by ALU.
+The list below specifies all implementations of arithmetic operations that will be provided by the ALU.
 The list is divided to two parts:

-- implementations emulating LLVM instructions,
+- Implementations emulating LLVM instructions,
-- implementations emulating LLVM intrinsics.
+- Implementations emulating LLVM intrinsics.

 Implementations for every supported integer lengths are specified.
 Their names follow the naming convention explained in the section above.
 Each instruction or intrinsic name is a link to the relevant part of the LLVM Language Reference Manual.

-#### Based on instructions
+#### Based on Instructions

 - [`add`](https://llvm.org/docs/LangRef.html#add-instruction):
   - `__llvm_add_i8_i8 -> i8`